 School rules apply on the buses.
 Aside from a possible suspension from school, bus privileges may be suspended for misconduct such as vandalism, fighting, or violation of safety procedures.
 Behavior expected of students during the regular school day also must be exhibited on the bus.
 Smoking is not permitted on the bus.
 To promote safety and welfare of students and staff, audio and video recording may be used on buses.
 A brochure detailing bus guidelines is sent home, and rules are posted in each bus.

 To ride a bus other than one regularly assigned, an eligible bus rider must have a special need.
-Requests from parents should be sent to Raymond Gawron, director of transportation, 1750 S. Roselle Road, Palatine, IL 60067-7336, (847) 755-6798, who may issue a special bus pass to meet this need.
+Requests from parents should be sent to Diana Mikelski, Director of Transportation, 1750 S. Roselle Road, Palatine, IL 60067-7336, (847) 755-6798, who may issue a special bus pass to meet this need.